mshahrad/mshahrad.github.io/README.md

 The base for my website is an open source template from HTML5 UP (https://html5up.net).
 So feel free to reuse my modified version or visit their website for other nice templates.

-Some Performance Comparison
+## Some Performance Comparison

 After I moved my website from the university server to GitHub Pages, I did some performance profiling using the Pingdom tool (https://tools.pingdom.com).
+The figure below compares the average load time for the website (5 measurements each):

 ![Alt text](performance_comparison.png?raw=true "Title")

+The website on GitHub Pages has considerably lower load time for places farther from Princeton.
+This should be due to its better CDN.